talk2rajeev/rt-autocomplete/README.md

 # rt-autocomplete
-react autocomplete component, react dropdown component
+react autocomplete component, react dropdown component.
+It is based in React, TypeScript.

 # How to use ?
 please follow the doc.